-The deficit in the Sewerage Fund during the current fiscal year was \$586,945, while the previous fiscal year reported a surplus of \$21,519.
-As previously stated, this decrease is due to a large loan to the Village of Lakemoor for the Woodman's sanitary sewer construction costs.
+The deficit in the Sewerage Fund during the current fiscal year was \$559,440, while the previous fiscal year reported a deficit of \$586,945.
+As previously stated, this decrease is due to an increase in personnel, contractual and maintenance related costs during the fiscal year.